 The vegetable garden we were describing before (which happens to be part of a broader, children-led project) is actually helping the school to create better relationships among parents, teachers or students while providing them with confidence and skills.
 As one of the parents from Los Albares told us: “these students don’t see asking for help as a negative or ‘weak’ trait, but as normal step into the consecution of an ending; and we’re also giving help in non judgemental and more generous way”.

-the vegetable garden in helping the school to create better relationships among parents, teachers, students and exteral actors from the neighbourhood
+the vegetable garden in helping the school to create better relationships among parents, teachers, students and external actors from the neighbourhood

-Moreover, the project’s impact is actually transpassing the school walls and fostering relationships with external actors such as the Town Hall, nearby companies and entrepreneurs, and neighbours.
+Moreover, the effects of this project are being felt beyond the grounds of the school.
+This is because NEMESIS strives to foster relations with external actors – the Town Hall, local businesses entrepreneurs, and neighbours to name a few.
 The result?
 “We feel the school is full of life, full of future”, says Ana Echevarría, head teacher at Los Albares.

 Do you want to learnt about other schools projects in NEMESIS?
 Click here.